capmeth/acid/docsite/docs/reference/jsdoc.md

 ## @required*

-Indiates that a value for the code entity is mandatory.
+Indicates that a value for the code entity is mandatory.

 This tag has no content, it need only appear in the comment to be effective.